bhmohit/chat-app/README.md

 # chat-app
-A Chat App built with the MERN stack
+A Chat App built with the MERN stack - in progress